Genetic Evidence Antioxidants Help Treat Cancer

 Currently, anti-cancer drugs targeting oxidative stress are not used because is it commonly thought they will reduce the effectiveness of certain chemotherapies, which increase oxidative stress.

-The diabetic drug metformin and chloroquine, which is used for the prevention and treatment of malaria, prevent a loss of Cav-1 in cancer associated fibroblasts (which is due to oxidative stress), functionally cutting off the fuel supply to cancer cells.
+The diabetic drug metformin and chloroquine, which are used for the prevention and treatment of malaria, prevent a loss of Cav-1 in cancer-associated fibroblasts (which is due to oxidative stress), functionally cutting off the fuel supply to cancer cells.

-This research also has important implications for understanding the pathogenesis of triple negative and tamoxifen-resistance in ER-positive breast caner patients, as well as other epithelial cancers, such as prostate cancers.
+This research also has important implications for understanding the pathogenesis of triple-negative and tamoxifen-resistance in ER-positive breast cancer patients, as well as other epithelial cancers, such as prostate cancers.